DiklaGel/VDJ_pipeline/README.md

     --filter FILTER       umis with more than filter reads (with respect to quantile) will be saved (default: 0.96)

 ### *cell*:
+##### Description:
-Reconstruct TCR sequences from RNAseq reads for a single cell.Running IgBlast and output statistics about the most abundant VDJ sequence
+Reconstruct TCR sequences from RNAseq reads for a single cell.
+Running IgBlast and output statistics about the most abundant VDJ sequence
+##### Input:
+Fasta file with list of reads: for each molecule (consensus UMI barcode) there is one read (TCRB consensus sequences)
+##### Output:
+CSV file with one row of the VDJ statistics of this specific cell
+##### Main process:
+The code for this process is based on Tracer code
+1. Fasta file is used as input to IgBlast and the resulting output text file is processed with a custom parsing script (from Tracer).
+2. Reads were classed as representing TCR sequences if they contained gene segments from the correct locus and if their reported V and J alignments had E-values below 5 × 10−3.
+3. Reads were determined to be productive, and CDR3 sequences were translated according to IgBlast output
+4. From the set of productive reads, a csv file with IgBlast statistics is genereated

 ##### Usage
     gelSeq.py cell [-h] [--ncores <CORES>] [--config_file <CONFIG_FILE>]
                  [--resume_with_existing_files] [--species {Mmus,Hsap}]